frogologist/frogologist.github.io/collections/_kb/windows-10-vpn.md

 2. Right click on `This PC` and select `Manage`.
 3. When Computer Management opens, click `Device Manager`.
 4. Under Network Adapters, uninstall all adapters starting with `WAN Miniport`: right click, `Uninstall`.
-5. Once you've uninstalled them, go to the menu (or right click on `Network Adaptors` in the heirarchy) and select `Scan for Hardware Changes`.
+5. Once you've uninstalled them, go to the menu (or right click on `Network Adaptors` in the hierarchy) and select `Scan for Hardware Changes`.
 The WAN Miniport adapters are reinstalled automatically without restarting.
 6. Retry the VPN connection.